 A policy on shareholder ownership rights has not been established yet.
-However, current practice is that PIF exercises its ownership rights only in its investments in the domestic market, with the primary objective of protecting the financial interests of PIF and the general shareholders.
+However, the current practice is that PIF exercises it ownership rights only in its investments in the domestic market and where PIF holds a significant share, with the primary objective of protecting the financial interests of PIF and the general shareholders.